makinacorpus/php-query-builder/docs/content/introduction/usage.md

 :::info
-`random()` expression is not standard SQL and is used by PostgreSQL and SQLite, for others, it will generated using their respective dialects.
+`random()` expression is not standard SQL and is used by PostgreSQL and SQLite, for others, it will generate using their respective dialects.
 :::

 :::tip